Tuesday, May 30, 2023

 Pharmaceutical production Dichloromethane (methylene chloride)

-Since it may be practically impossible to totally eliminate exposure to occupational agents, occupational limit has been set to regulate the exposure to these toxic and dangerous substances.
+Since it may be practically impossible to eliminate exposure to occupational agents, occupational limits have been set to regulate exposure to these toxic and dangerous substances.
 These limits are termed “Occupational exposure limit (OEL)

 Read Also: Permissible exposure limit of chemicals and physical agents